Discover Death Valley's incredible dark skies with expertly guided stargazing and astronomy tours. See constellations, planets, and more.

 Death Valley National Park is a sanctuary for the stars, boasting some of the darkest skies in the United States.
 Designated as an International Dark Sky Park, its vastness and remoteness from major light pollution sources create an unparalleled canvas for astronomical observation.
 When the sun dips below the rugged horizon, the desert transforms into a celestial theatre, revealing a breathtaking panorama of the Milky Way, distant galaxies, and countless stars that are often obscured in more populated areas.
 These conditions make Death Valley an exceptional location for anyone seeking to connect with the cosmos.
 Stargazing and astronomy experiences in Death Valley are designed to elevate this natural wonder.
 These tours are not just about looking up; they offer a guided journey into the universe.
 Led by knowledgeable guides, often equipped with telescopes and laser pointers, visitors can explore constellations, learn about planetary movements, and even catch glimpses of deep-sky objects.
 Whether you're a seasoned astronomer or a curious beginner, these excursions provide a unique opportunity to appreciate the sheer scale and beauty of the night sky, far from the distractions of city lights.
 It’s a chance to gain a new perspective on our place in the universe, illuminated by the ancient light of distant celestial bodies.

-Discover our top picks for stargazing & astronomy experiences in Death Valley National Park
+Looking to book?
+View all available stargazing & astronomy experiences in Death Valley National Park with live pricing and instant confirmation.

 Death Valley is an International Dark Sky Park, offering some of the best conditions for viewing the night sky in North America.